-Comparison between ExpressVPN vs IPVanish
+In-Depth Comparison of ExpressVPN vs IPVanish

-IPVanish has an impressive 850+ plus VPN servers in over 60 countries.
-However, ExpressVPN has a slightly larger number, namely 1,500 servers in over 90 countries.
-Both VPNs offer geo-spoofing to all major countries, such as the US, UK etc. But if you want an IP address from a more obscure location, then ExpressVPN is the one for you.
+IPVanish has an impressive 1100+ VPN servers in 60+ countries.
+However, ExpressVPN has a slightly larger number, namely +2000 servers in 94 countries.
+The result is that both VPNs offer ways to circumvent restrictions to all major countries, such as the US, UK etc. However, if you want an IP address from a more obscure location, then ExpressVPN is the only one for you.

-Speed and lag times: High speeds are essential for any VPN as most users choose to stream videos and games over the web which requires fast internet.
-Both ExpressVPN (9% speed loss) and IPVanish (3-30% speed loss) have fast speed connection and you should be able to stream 1080p videos on both without too much trouble.
-However, if you’re downloading large files then we recommend using ExpressVPN, which as the name would suggest, is the fastest VPN service available.
+High speeds are essential for any VPN as most users choose to stream videos and games over the web which requires fast internet.
+Both ExpressVPN and IPVanish have fast speed connection and you should be able to stream 1080p videos on both without too much trouble.
+ExpressVPN provides a VPN that only slows a connection down by a maximum of 9%.
+IPVanish can sometimes only slow a connection down by 3% though this can increase to 30% at times.
+Ultimately, if you’re downloading large files then we recommend using ExpressVPN, which as the name would suggest, is the fastest VPN service available.

 It’s important to choose a VPN which is compatible with multiple operating services, and connect to many different devices simultaneously.
 When comparing IPVanish vs ExpressVPN we noted that while both are compatible with all systems and devices, including iOS, Android, Windows, however, ExpressVPN works with 3 devices simultaneously, whereas IPVanish offers up to 5 connections.
 Being able to connect multiple devices to the same VPN is extremely useful because it means you don’t need to pay for an individual subscription for your phone, tablet, desktop, etc. Instead, you can connect all your devices with one payment plan.

 Some of the key features which we analyzed when contrasting VPN Express vs IPVanish were:

-Available streaming services: Online streaming services such as Netflix, Hulu, and Amazon Prime all operate with geo restrictions.
+Online streaming services such as Netflix, Hulu, and Amazon Prime all operate with geo restrictions.
 This means, unless you have a VPN, you won’t be able to watch your favorite shows from certain locations.
 Not all VPNs are capable of bypassing the firewalls however – although both IPVanish and ExpressVPN can be relied upon to consistently grant access to some streaming sites, IPVanish does NOT provide access to US Netflix, while ExpressVPN does.

-Mobile Apps: Most internet usage is done with a mobile device so it’s important the VPN has an App which is compatible with your OS.
+Most internet usage is done with a mobile device so it’s important the VPN has an App which is compatible with your OS.
 Both ExpressVPN and IPVanish have apps which are compatible with iOS, Android, Windows, and more.

 If you’re using a VPN and the private network drops, your computer will automatically switch to using your regular public network.
 Many VPN users never want their online activities to be exposed, so VPNs use a “kill switch” which cuts your connection to the internet altogether when your VPN connection fails.
 Both ExpressVPN and IPVanish use this feature.

 Security and Privacy

-Perhaps the most essential feature of any VPN service is its security.
+For some, the most essential feature of any VPN service is its security.
 Without adequate encryption software your online activities can be tracked and your network is susceptible to being hacked.
 Both IPVanish and ExpressVPN use the advanced 256-bit AES Encryption, the most secure version of the software available, effectively rendering your network impenetrable.

-In addition, both VPNs are compatible with Tor, the onion network, which can provide a greater degree of anonymity.
+In addition, both VPNs are compatible with TOR, the onion network, which can provide a greater degree of anonymity.
 To use IPVanish with Tor, either access the VPN using the Tor browser or vice versa.
 ExpressVPN operates its own .onion site, which provides a faster, more streamlined method of combining VPN with Tor.

 You can contact ExpressVPN any time of day or night via live chat, email, Google Plus, Facebook, and Twitter.
 According to user reports they have an ultra-fast response time and you won’t be waiting more than a minute or so to speak to a representative.